tlverse/origami/README.md

 Usage
 -----

-For details on how best to use `origami`, please consult the package vignette from within [R](https://www.r-project.org/) or online [here](http://nimahejazi.org/origami/articles/generalizedCV.html).
+For details on how best to use `origami`, please consult the package [documentation](https://jeremyrcoyle.github.io/origami/) and [introductory vignette](https://jeremyrcoyle.github.io/origami/articles/generalizedCV.html) online, or do so from within [R](https://www.r-project.org/).

 ------------------------------------------------------------------------